Tuesday, 30 June 2015

 The whole group returned to Boppard yesterday evening for our final concert.
 Except this time we were on their coach so instead of getting the tiny ferry we had to drive all the way up to Koblenz and back down the other side of the river which took about an hour!

-The concert was great and the weather remained warm and sunny, it was a good gig.
+The concert was great and the weather remained warm and sunny; it was a good gig.

-However a pupil took ill with severe stomach pains during the concert, and they continued for hours.
+However another pupil took ill with severe stomach pains during the concert, and they continued for hours.
 I consulted with Jamie by phone (my hero) and he was pretty sure that it was a gastric bug, but without being able to examine her he couldn't be absolutely certain.
 The pupil was doubled up with pain, so eventually I took her to Koblenz Hospital just in case it was something more serious - I couldn't believe that I was back there again!
 Long story short, it was indeed a gastric bug which was a huge relief.
 She was a brave girl.
 We got back to the hotel just after 4 a.m. and had to get up again at 7!
 We are now in the bus on the long journey home and gastric pupil is peacefully asleep.
 I'm going to try to get some sleep too.

-Wednesday 24 June 2015
+Wednesday, 24 June 2015

 I'm glad that I went to Boppard!

 During my visit to Koblenz hospital last night with my sick pupil, we were attended to by a very bossy doctor.
 I actually quite like bossy doctors because they inspire me with confidence.
 This one was particularly loud.
 When we suggested that the sickness might have been caused by a dodgy mussel on the ferry on Sunday evening, she was very dismissive.
 NO she shouted, IT IS NOT THE MUSSEL!
 YOU WOULD HAVE BEEN SICK AFTER TWO HOURS!
 THE MUSSEL IS GONE!
 She prescribed three different types of medicine for the gastroenteritis, one of which was by suppository; the pupil respectfully asked if he could have a tablet instead.
 IN GERMANY WE LIKE SUPPOSITORIES, THEY ARE QUICKER! she yelled, YOU NEED TO DRINK ONLY WATER OR APFEL JUICE AND ONLY EAT BREAD OR PRETZELS!
-I asked if flat coke would be helpful and she was horrified!
+I asked if flat coke would be helpful (as is recommended in Scotland for sickness) and she was horrified!
 NEIN!
 NEIN!
 NOT IN THIS COUNTRY!

-The doctor then advised sick pupil not to take part in today's activity; a visit to Phantasia land theme park.
+The doctor then advised the sick pupil not to take part in today's activity; a visit to Phantasia land theme park.
 In fact she seemed quite disapproving of theme parks and demanded to know why we were going there.
 I explained that we have been performing a series of concerts and that our pupils would enjoy a theme park.
 WHY? she asked insistently, IT IS NOT CULTURE!
 YOU SHOULD TAKE THEM TO HAMBURG OR KÖLN!
 I didn't really have a good answer to this and she followed up with, I BET THAT WHEN YOU TAKE THEM TO PARIS YOU TAKE THEM TO DISNEY!
 Since this is in fact true, I didn't have any comeback apart from muttering weakly that we take them to cultural things too.
 She didn't reply but looked at me with thinly veiled disbelief.

-This morning sick pupil wisely stayed in his bed and I volunteered to stay at the hotel with him.
+This morning the sick pupil wisely stayed in his bed and I volunteered to stay at the hotel with him.
 This was no hardship for me as I have visited Phantasia land several times before on school trips, and although, as theme parks go, it is a good one, I was quite happy to give it a miss this time.
 I spent the morning reading and by lunchtime, sick pupil emerged from his room feeling much better and ready to venture forth for some water and bread.

 A really lovely afternoon ensued.
 We went for a walk around the village and had lunch at a restaurant on the banks of the Rhine.
 The sun came out on cue and I ordered a toastie which consisted of ham with hot cherries and topped with cheese.
 It was absolutely delicious and I am going to make it for James when I get home.
 Sick pupil sensibly stuck to bread with a little ham.